NB Financial Health

 Sarah Willis is a program manager at MetLife Foundation, where she oversees a global portfolio of financial inclusion initiatives focused on digital and innovation.

 Image above: Listo designed its sleek, contemporary interiors to provide a welcoming environment for low-income customers too often served by indifferent agents behind bullet-proof glass.
 Photo courtesy of Listo, used with permission.

-- Acumen, banking, digital payments, education, financial inclusion, financial innovation, financial services, fintech, impact investing, investment fund, MetLife Foundation, mobile finance, mobile money, mobile phones, social enterprise, social entrepreneur, social entrepreneurship, social impact, sustainability, technology
+- Acumen, banking, digital payments, education, financial inclusion, financial innovation, financial services, fintech, impact investing, investment fund, MetLife Foundation, mobile finance, mobile money, mobile phones, social enterprise, social entrepreneurship, social impact, sustainability, technology